themisvr/professional-networking-app/README.md

  - Front end: Add ability to comment on an existing article

 Q6:
- - Back end: Add ability to search for any existing user
  - Front end: Show only public information of the user if not connected with them

 Q7: